What’s the Best Way to Contact an STA representative?

 What Are the Costume Requirements?

-We typically the costuming, however, different shows and parts require different things.
+We typically provide most of the the costuming, however, different shows and parts require different things.
 We will always request that your student wear specific undergarments and may sometimes request that you provide some sort of base on which we can build a costume.
-This information will be provided after the show has been cast.
+This information will be provided after the show is in production.

-Why Do Parents Have to Buy/Sell Tickets to the Show?
+Why Do Parents Have to Buy Tickets to the Show?

 We make every effort to keep the ticket prices lower than most comparable shows.